RecordsKeeper/multichain/docs/source/gettingstarted.rst

 Some Basic Commands
 -------------------

-Now your node is up and running you can issue some basic commands in the interactive mode to get some feel about the RecordsKeeper
+Now that your node is up and running you can issue some basic commands in the interactive mode to familiarize yourself with RecordsKeeper.

-To get general information about the RecordsKeeper Node:
+To access general information about the RecordsKeeper Node:

 .. code-block:: bash